net-utilities/f5-downloads/README.md

 ```

 ## Full example
-Check out `main.py` for a full example that both downloads and updates the geoip database.
+Check out `main.py` for a full example that both downloads and updates the geoip database on all devices.